KdotJPG/OpenSimplex2/README.md

 # "OpenSimplex 2.0" (SuperSimplex & Fast Simplex-Style Gradient Noise)

 Successors to OpenSimplex Noise, plus updated OpenSimplex.
+Includes 2D and 3D noise.
+4D noise is coming!

 * The provided 3D function in **SuperSimplexNoise** ("OpenSimplex 2.0", smooth version) is about as fast as optimized OpenSimplex, but has better uniformity.